 Uncheck Show in Plan to suppress the display of the concrete cutout in floor plan view.

-In this example, 4 1/2" is used, which will accommodate a king stud on each side of garage doors plus two trimmers on each side.
+In this example, 3" is used, which will accommodate two trimmers (Jack studs) on each side of the garage door.

 Click OK to close the Garage Door Defaults dialog, then click Done to close the Default Settings dialog.

-If you have not done so already, generate wall framing in the plan.
+If you have not done so already, go ahead and generate wall framing in the plan.

 Select Build> Framing> Build Framing from the menu, and on the Wall panel of the Build Framing dialog, check the box beside Build Wall Framing and click OK.

-Click the Select Objects button, then click on the door to select it and click the Open Object edit button.
+Click the Select Objects button, click on a door to select it, and click the Open Object edit button.
 On the Framing panel of the Door Specification dialog:

 Click the radio button beside Lock End to prevent the top edge of the selected trimmer from moving.

-Specify the Length as the total noted for the hinged door in step 2, above.
+Specify the Length as the total noted for the door in step 2, above.

 Click OK to close the dialog and apply your change.